New Jersey Devils Tickets

 Bags are subject to specific size restrictions.
 Typically, only small bags are allowed, and all bags will be checked upon entry.
 It’s best to review the Prudential Center’s bag policy before arriving.

-Are there any special events during the game?
+Do the New Jersey Devils have any special events during the game?

 The Devils regularly host theme nights and special events during games, such as fan giveaways, alumni nights, and more.
 Check the schedule for upcoming promotions that could add an extra layer of excitement to your visit.